Dimensions and unit #

 Dimensions are assigned to types with the following type-classes

-for a type carrying an instance ofMulAction ℝ≥0 M
+HasDimfor any typeMwith an associated dimensionCarriesDimensionfor a type that also has an instance ofMulAction ℝ≥0 M

 Equations

-- HasDimension f = ∀ (u1 u2 : UnitChoices), f u2 = (u1.dimScale u2) (CarriesDimension.d M) • f u1
+- HasDimension f = ∀ (u1 u2 : UnitChoices), f u2 = (u1.dimScale u2) (dim M) • f u1

 Instances For

-The subtype of functions UnitChoices → M
+The subtype of functions UnitChoices → M, for which M carries a dimension,

-which HasDimension
+which HasDimension.

 Equations